dotnet/designs/proposed/logging-generator.md

 }
 ```

-Answer: Yes, as long as the builder is not a ref struct.
+Answer: Yes, as long as the builder is not a ref struct, we can expose a set of `TryFormatXx` methods so that it would not fall back to a `string.Format` call.

 - Question: Is duck typing supported for this string interpolated builder language feature?